john4web/blog/content/TODO/billion-dollar-mistake.md

     return new Employee(id);
 }
 ```
-Yegor's suggestion of throwing an exception also reminds me on the principle "Crash Early!" which was formulated in the book *The Pragmatic Programmer* (on page 120-121).
+Yegor's suggestion of throwing an exception also reminds me on the principle _"Crash Early!"_, which was formulated in the book *[The Pragmatic Programmer](https://en.wikipedia.org/wiki/The_Pragmatic_Programmer)* (on page 120-121).
 When your code encounters something that should have been impossible, the program is no longer reliable.
 Anything it does after that point becomes questionable, so it’s better to stop it as soon as possible.
 A program that has crashed, typically causes less harm than one that continues to run in a broken state.

-2. Alternative #2: Return a Null-Object instead of returning `null`:
+**Alternative #2: Return a Null-Object instead of `null`:**

+You could use the so-called _"Null Object Design Pattern"_.
+Given the above example, this solution could look like that:

 ```java
 public Employee getByName(String name){